Creating Cloud Authorization for Azure

 For more information about the command, see the CLI reference.

 The authorization process takes a few minutes.
 The outcome is a basic, default resource group for this authorization.
 The resource group is configured with a capacity of one Standard_NC6s_v3 instance.
-You can use MissingLink's dashboard or the
+You can use MissingLink's dashboard to modify basic configuration settings, or the

-ml resources group command to modify the configuration.
+ml resources group command to modify more advanced settings.